mattias-p/topo/README.md

 A double ended arcs is equivalent to one arc in one direction and one in the other, both with the same label.

-When a variable used in an arc related to a transition, and this variable is neither referenced in the transition itself nor any of its other arcs, the name of the variable may be replaced with a placeholder underscore.
+When a variable referred to only once in a transition and its arcs, the name of the variable may be replaced with a placeholder underscore.

 ## Semantics